Fazendeville, Louisiana: 1940s

 During the fall of 1944, members of Fazendeville's Silver Star and Progressive Benevolent associations secured permission from St. Bernard Parish officials to build a new road from the village to the associations' cemetery in Versailles.
-By February of 1948, thirty-six of the ninety-eight acres of land located between the Chalmette Monument and the national cemetery had been purchased as part of the land acquisition for the proposed national park expansion.
+By February 1948, thirty-six of the ninety-eight acres of land located between the Chalmette Monument and the national cemetery had been purchased as part of the land acquisition for the proposed national park expansion.
 The remaining sixty-two acres that had not yet been purchased included the village of Fazendeville.

-A second major fire damaged the village further on January 30, 1949 when a kerosene heater exploded in the rear of Noemie Williams' home.
+A second major fire damaged the village further on January 30, 1949, when a kerosene heater exploded in the rear of Noemie Williams' home.
 Three double houses were destroyed by the blaze, which left six families homeless and without food, clothing, and personal possessions.